veltzer/teaching-slides/marp/courses/assembly-programming-using-gas/10_arrays_and_strings.md

----
-marp: true
-theme: default
-paginate: true
----

-# Chapter 10: Working with Arrays and Strings
+# Working with Arrays and Strings

 ---